joakimkistowski/dockerregistryUI/README.md

 ## Getting Started

-**Please note that the setup is currently not working, as the UI is not on DockerHub yet**

 Running the registry UI is as simple as executing the following Docker command line (change `/my/persistent/path` to a path on your machine and `myregistry.com` to the host name of your Docker registry):

 ```bash